 There are 2 ways to give credit for this course.

-- State Requirement – Students who are taking Health and Nutrition as a state requirement should also purchase the Student Notebook.
-The notebook contains projects, Study Guides, and exams for the student to complete for State credit.
-The answers to the On Your Own questions are found at the end of each module.
-The answers to the Study Guides and exams are found online at the Book Extra site for this title.
-A student could easily finish the course in one semester, reading one module per week.
-This would be a 14-week course plan.
-However, it is also acceptable that a student would plan to read through a module every two weeks at his or her leisure.
-This would make a full-year, 28-week course.
+- State Requirement – Students who are taking health and nutrition as a state requirement should also complete the student notebook.
+The notebook contains projects, Study Guides, and tests for the student to complete for State credit.
+The answers to the “On Your Own” questions are found at the end of each module, and the answers to the Study Guides and tests are found online at the Book Extra site for this title.
+A student could easily finish the course in one semester (14 weeks), reading one module per week.
+However, if your student wanted to take it over the course of a year (28 weeks), they would plan to read through a module every two weeks at his or her leisure.

 Purchase on Amazon